4.1 Introduction to Data Sets

 str(central_air_logi)

-Sometimes, you may also want to create additional variables from the existing ones.
-For example, we know the overall quality of the house ranges from 2 to 10.
+Another scenario would be creating an additional variable from the existing ones.
+For example, we know the overall quality (oa_qual) of the house ranges from 2 to 10.

 table(sahp$oa_qual)

-Maybe we want to call a house of good quality if oa_qual is larger than 5.
-We can then create a new logical variable as follows.
+If we want to crate a new variable representing houses of good quality with a oa_qual greater than 5, this can be achieved by creating a new logical variable named good_qual as shown below.

 good_qual <- sahp$oa_qual > 5